-"Medicare covers virtually all those 65 and older, while Medicaid and the State Children's Health Insurance Program (S-CHIP) help provide coverage for millions of low-income
+"Medicare covers virtually all those 65 and older, while Medicaid and the State Children's Health Insurance Program (S-CHIP) help provide coverage for millions of low-income people.
+However, there still remains a significant gap in coverage - so large that 18% of the population under 65 lacks health insurance." )

 "There is a strong relationship between health insurance coverage and access to medical services.
 Health insurance makes a substantial difference in the amount and kinds of health care people can afford, as well as where they obtain care.
 Research has consistently shown that lack of insurance ultimately compromises a person's health because they are less likely to receive preventive care, and are more likely to be diagnosed in the late stages of disease.
-Health insurance improves health and could reduce mortality rates for the uninsured by 10-15%.")4
+Health insurance improves health and could reduce mortality rates for the uninsured by 10-15%." )